eik-lib/rollup-plugin/README.md

 };
 ```

-Any import map URLs in `eik.json` will be loaded first, then merged with (and overridden if necessary by) the result of fetching from `http://myserver/import-map` before finally being merged with (and overriden if necessary by) specific mappings defined in `imports`.
+Any import map URLs in `eik.json` will be loaded first, then merged with (and overridden if necessary by) the result of fetching from `http://myserver/import-map` before finally being merged with (and overriden if necessary by) specific mappings defined in `maps`.
 (In this case `lit-element`)

 ### Plugin result